Typoart GmbH (or: VEB Typoart)

 - 1991: Eckehart Schumacher Gebler acquires all of Typoart's matrices.
 This collection is kept in the Werkstätten und Museum für Druckkunst Leipzig GmbH.
 Typoart GmbH and HL Computer (Karl Holzer's company) are joined.

 - 1995: Typoart GmbH still has 100 employees.
 It offers typefaces in truetype and postscript formats.
 Albert Kapr dies in Leipzig.
 The demise of Typoart is mysterious, and not much is known about who owes what to whom.
+The copyright status of its typefaces remained uncertain.
 This page mentions the present situation.
 Andreas Seidel explains that Typoart has digitized lots of its type typefaces using Ikarus, and that the rights are held by Mr. Holzer, who may be in some financial trouble.
-He says that no living Typoart designers has received any royalties or public recognition.
+He says that no living Typoart designers have received any royalties or public recognition.

 - Alte Schwabacher: blackletter by Herbert Lemme.